DanielTakeshi/lab/README.md

 # Setup

-I installed bazel locally.
-I used a Python 3.6 virtualenv and did `pip install numpy` there.
-I then changed `python.BUILD` to use Python 3.6 instead of Python 3.5 wherever it said `3.5`.
+- I installed bazel locally.
+- I created a Python 3.6 virtualenv and did `pip install numpy` there.
+- I cloned deepmind/lab and then changed `python.BUILD` to use Python 3.6 instead of Python 3.5 wherever it said `3.5`.

-All of these commands work in that they don't give errors on my Ubuntu 18 machine:
+All of these commands below work in that they don't give errors on my Ubuntu 18 machine:

 ```
 # Build the Python interface to DeepMind Lab